-First things first: You may not have heard of Sparklight because it used to be called Cable One.
+You may not have heard of Sparklight, because it used to be called Cable One.
 The corporate parent company is still Cable One, but its residential internet service was rebranded as Sparklight in 2019.

-Sparklight features a hybrid fiber-coaxand offers plans with download speeds up to 940 megabits per second.
+Sparklight features a hybrid fiber-coax cable internet connection and offers plans with download speeds up to 940 megabits per second.

-But -- I mean, we are talking about an ISP here, so there's always a but -- Sparklight also includes data caps on all its plans.
+But (we are talking about an ISP here, so there's always a but) Sparklight also includes data caps on almost all its plans.
 If you want unlimited data, you'll have to pay extra.
 So, there's that.
-But overall, Sparklight is a viableand an especially compelling option if you live in some of the more rural and suburban areas it services.
+Overall, Sparklight is a viable cable internet provider and an especially compelling option if you live in some of the more rural and suburban areas it services.

-Sparklight internet is available in 21 different states across the country.
-The list:
+Sparklight internet is available in 21 different states across the country:

 Among those states, the largest markets among Sparklight's serviceable areas are Austin, Texas; Boise, Idaho; Decatur, Illinois; Evansville, Indiana; Fargo, North Dakota; Fort Worth, Texas; Gulfport, Mississippi; Shreveport, Louisiana; Sioux City, Iowa and Springfield, Missouri.

-Sparklight internet boasts throughout its site about "fiber-rich" plans, but don't be fooled.
-Much like other cable internet providers we've covered, its internet infrastructure is a hybrid fiber-coaxial cable connection, not a 100% fiber network.
+Sparklight internet boasts about "fiber-rich" plans throughout its site, but don't be fooled.
+Like other cable internet providers we've covered, its internet infrastructure is a hybrid fiber-coaxial cable connection, not a 100% fiber network.

 What does this mean in practical terms?
-It means, just like with any other cable internet hookup.
+Like any cable internet hookup, your download speeds will be much higher than your upload speeds.
 Most of us have long given this little thought, as download speeds cover most of our streaming and surfing needs.
-Once the pandemic hit and we needed to work or do our schooling from home, however, upload speeds -- which are necessary for tasks like uploading large files or hopping on video classes and meetings -- became more pertinent, as well.
+Once the pandemic hit and more people needed to do work or schooling at home, upload speeds -- which are necessary for tasks like uploading large files or hopping on video classes and meetings -- became more pertinent.

-When comparing Sparklight internet upload speeds with those of other cable ISPs, it fares better than most we've seen, with its uploads topping out at 50Mbps on the gigabit plan.
-The upload speeds on similar plans from, , and all max out at 35Mbps -- only and match Sparklight with top upload speeds of 50Mbps.
+When comparing Sparklight internet upload speeds with other cable ISPs, it fares better than most, with its uploads topping out at 50Mbps on the gigabit plan.
+The upload speeds on similar plans from Comcast, Cox, Spectrum and Optimum all max out at 35Mbps -- only Mediacom and WideOpenWest match Sparklight with top upload speeds of 50Mbps.